 Few things are as American as the baseball cap and free enterprise.
 Well, ball caps happen to be one of the few items UNICOR is allowed to sell to private customers and companies.
 (In an effort to keep private goods and prison-made goods from competing, UNICOR is generally forbidden from selling products to anyone outside the government.)

 Colorado Correction Industries oversees approximately 60 inmate work programs.
 Jailbirds at Fremont County Jail, for example, build fiberglass-sealed canoes.
 They use scraps from the prison’s furniture shop and sell the canoes for around $1500.
 Other Colorado programs help craft those ubiquitous college dormitory desks and bookshelves.

 San Quentin State Prison in California is a scary place.
 It houses some of the most menacing criminals in the nation, and it’s home to the largest death row in the United States.
 But at least it has a gift shop.
 There, you can buy convict-made music boxes, drawings, and paintings.
 You can even get yourself a greeting card made by one of death row’s own.

 The Eastern Oregon Correctional Institution is home to a 47,000 square foot facility: The Prison Blues Jeans Factory.
-It makes jeans, jackets, T-shirts, and hats, which you can check out here.
+It makes jeans, jackets, T-shirts, and hats.

 In Colorado, the Wild Horses Inmate Program (WHIP) trains wild mustangs, prepping them for adoption.
 Since 1986, the program has trained over 5000 mustangs.
 In Maryland, Second Chances Farm takes in retired thoroughbred racehorses.
 It rescues the out-of-work horses from the slaughterhouse and teaches outgoing inmates animal caretaking skills.